Solar Energy Corporation of India: Background

+SECI invited bids to setup 2000MW inter-state grid connected solar power projects.
+SECI will be paid 265$ million USD under this tender.

 Though SECI was not meant to make profits, it made profits of ₹12 crores in 2014–15 following which the Union Cabinet under the chairmanship of Prime Minister Narendra Modi gave its approval to the SECI to: